 Administration of his estate was granted to his widow Ethel Marie Shore of 3 Denmark Road, Walsall, his widow.
 His effects were valued at £864 11s 6d.

 Following her husband's death Ethel seems to have moved to London, possibly to be nearer her mother.
 When Ethel died in 18 April 1933 (aged 59) she was living at 4 Glenbuck Road, Surbiton, Surrey, probably with sister Myldred.
-I understand that Ethel and her sister "Millie" ran a dressmaking and "fancy works" business together.
+I've been told that Ethel and her sister "Millie" ran a dressmaking and "fancy works" business together.
 Administration of her estate was granted to her son Clarence Lewis Shore, schoolmaster.
 The estate was valued at £766 2s 4d.

 In 1939 Clarence was living at 4 Glenbuck Road, Surbiton, Surrey with his Aunt Mildred and his cousin Gordon Armstrong (see below).
 Clarence was single and employed as an "L C C Schoolmaster".